spike-project/spike/README.md

 # How do I get SPIKE ? ##
 SPIKE is written in pure Python, and relies on several external libraries.
-It is compatible and fully tested with both python 2.7 and python 3.6
+It is compatible and fully tested with python 3.7 (many parts are still compatible with python 2.7 but this is not tested)

+## dependencies
 However it relies on mathematical libraries which should be installed independently.

 - matplotlib